ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: General Techniques for Graph-Based ANNS Algorithms

-\paragraph{\textbf{Incremental ANNS Graph Algorithms}} To build an ANNS graph, many existing systems use \textbf{incremental} algorithms, which insert all points into the graph in some order, and upon inserting a point, adds edges from the current point to the existing points in the graph.
-We present the high-level idea of the \texttt{insert()} routine in Algorithm~\ref{algo: insert}.
-Most incremental graph algorithms, such as DiskANN, HNSW, and NSG~\cite{subramanya2019diskann, malkov2020hnsw, fu2019nsg} use the search procedure as a substep during insertion.
-When inserting point $p$, after a greedy search on the existing graph, the out-neighbors of $p$ are chosen among the set of points visited during the search, as indicated by the \texttt{prune()} routine in Algorithm~\ref{algo: insert}.
-As discussed further in Section~\ref{sec: algsurveyed}, the \texttt{prune()} routine selects for a variety of edge lengths and directions.
-In addition to selecting out-neighbors of $p$, the \texttt{insert()} algorithm must add $p$ to the out-neighbors of other points in the graph so $p$ is reachable during a search.
-In the example, this is done by adding $p$ to each of $p$'s out-neighbors, and pruning if the degree bound $R$ is exceeded by this addition.
-Pruning is specific to each system, and we will introduce examples in Section \ref{sec: algsurveyed}.
+One class of graph-based ANNS algorithms is \emph{incremental} algorithms, which work by inserting all points into the graph in some order; when inserting $p$, the algorithm adds new edges between $p$ and the existing points in the graph so that $p$ can be discovered by queries.
+Among the algorithms we study, \diskann{} and \hnsw{} are incremental algorithms.

+Most incremental graph algorithms, such as \diskann{}, \hnsw{}, and \algoname{NSG}~\cite{subramanya2019diskann, malkov2020hnsw, fu2019nsg} use a greedy search procedure as a substep during insertion. \cref{algo: insert} presents the high-level idea of this \texttt{insert} routine.
+Inserting a point $p$ (\cref{algo: insert}) first does a greedy search on the existing graph, and then chooses the out-neighbors of $p$ from the visited set $\mV$ of the search by performing a \texttt{prune} routine.
+The \texttt{prune$(p,\mV,R)$} routine selects a subset from a candidate set $\mV$ as the neighbors of $p$, which ideally should cover a diverse range of edge lengths and directions.
+Pruning also ensures that the size of $\Nout(p)$ has at most a given \emp{degree bound} $R$; smaller $R$ typically results in fast but less accurate searches compared to a larger $R$.
+In addition to selecting out-neighbors of $p$, the \texttt{insert} algorithm must add $p$ as the out-neighbors of other points so $p$ is reachable during a search.
+This is done by adding $p$ to each of $p$'s out-neighbor $q$, and calling \texttt{prune} on $q$ to ensure the degree bound $R$.
+The pruning strategies are specific to each graph-based algorithms, and we describe them in \cref{sec:algos}.
-Many existing parallel implementations of incremental ANNS graph construction run insertions in a parallel for loop, with per-point locks used to ensure that the out-neighbors of each point are accessed safely.
-However, this may cause high contention when the number of available threads is large.
-To avoid contention at high numbers of threads, our implementation is inspired by a list of recent work of parallel incremental construction~\cite{blelloch2016parallelism,gu2023parallel,gu2022parallel,shen2022many,gbbs2021}.
-The high-level idea is to insert points in batches of exponentially increasing size, as shown in Algorithm~\ref{algo: batchBuild}, which implements the \texttt{insert()} routine in batches.
-This approach, also called \emph{prefix-doubling}, provides the balancing among parallelism, low contention, and efficient work.
-In particular, all points are splitted into at most $O(\log n)$ batches and each batch is processed in parallel.
-We use this approach to parallelize DiskANN and HNSW, and make them scalable to billion scale datasets.

-Next, we introduce each individual graph-based algorithm we consider in this paper.
-We carefully redesign each algorithm so it uses only primitives that are highly parallelizable.
-We implement many of the basic primitives (e.g., sorting and filtering) from a parallel library ParlayLib~\cite{blelloch2020toolkit}.
-In all cases, we optimize for space usage by using a flat array to store edge identifiers.